Tree and Plant Care

 - Mulch properly, and do not mound mulch against the base (trunk) of a tree or shrub.
 These "mulch volcanoes" can create rot and circling roots and are unsightly.
 Arborday.org can teach you proper mulching techniques.

 - Do not hire -- and promptly fire -- any person or company that prunes improperly or mulches improperly.
-There are better ways to spend or waste money than paying someone to damage your property, make it unsightly, and potentially unsafe?
+There are better ways to spend or waste money than paying someone to damage your property, make it unsightly, and even unsafe.

 - Hiring a tree worker or arborist?
 Look for a certification from ISA, International Society of Arboriculture, and licensure by the state (in some states), and proper insurance.
 Tree work is dangerous and needs to be done properly and safely by professionals.
 Not every tree worker is a professional.

 - Think about what you can plant.
 Perennials, shrubs, trees.
 Choose the right plant in the right place.
 Choose for diversity, wildlife, and the environment.
 Look for native plants.
 Never plant invasive plants.
 Choose low maintenance.
 Choose plants that will not outgrow their space.

 - Take a few minutes to learn about proper lawn care.
 With proper care and practices, you can save water, and minimize expense, fertilizers, and pesticides.
 Do you really need all of that lawn?

-- Leaves are not the enemy (though some people seem to be at war with them).
+- Leaves are not the enemy and there is no need to be at war with them.
 Leaves are natural organic material and mulch, and are compostable.
 We can reduce noise pollution, air pollution, and more harms by using this free organic material and returning it to the soil.
 Mow your leaves into your lawn, you will improve its health and save on fertilizers.
 Or rake them to the compost pile.
-Don't pay landscapers to use their blowers for hours and then carry hundreds of pounds of leaves away in their trucks.
+Don't pay landscapers to use their blowers, nor to carry hundreds of pounds of organic material away in their trucks.

 - Many lawn and landscape care activities can be done by you.
 This can save you money, give you relaxation and enjoyment, and connect you to the environment and your property.